jimmyking9999999/LCSWrapper/README.md

 ## Ascending into CS:

 This script only works for myst classes at the current moment, both softcore and hardcore.
 Most moon signs should be fine.
 However, If you have a [rune-strewn spoon cocoon](https://kol.coldfront.net/thekolwiki/index.php/Rune-strewn_spoon_cocoon), ascending Wallaby is best as we'll be able to get cheap beach access for [baconstoned](https://kol.coldfront.net/thekolwiki/index.php/Baconstoned).
+If you prefer aftercore profits/turns, ascending Blender for an extra 5 adventures is also recommended.

 An [astral six-pack](https://kol.coldfront.net/thekolwiki/index.php/Astral_pilsner) is required due to the much larger turngen, and will be used as the primary source of adventures in the run.
 All astral pets are fine, but an [astral pet sweater](https://kol.coldfront.net/thekolwiki/index.php/Astral_pet_sweater) is preferred, for an extra 1-2 turns saved.
 If you have a comma chameleon or choose to value the karma over the turns, you may run the script without a pet.